-- Enable "TLS Termination Proxy" if proxy is listening on https and it is not possible to provide the Root CA certificate of the proxy.
+- Enable "TLS Termination Proxy" if proxy is terminating non MTLS traffic and it is not possible to provide the Root CA certificate of the proxy.

 - Download the YAML file generated for the cluster

-- Deploy the YAML file to your clusters to initiate the import process either using "kubectl" or "helm"
+- You can deploy the YAML file to your clusters to initiate the import process either using "kubectl" or "helm"

 If successful, you should see output similar to the image below

-Once registration starts, and the k8s operator and cluster blueprint addon components are successfully deployed,
+Once registration begins, and the k8s operator and cluster blueprint add-on components are successfully deployed,

 - The cluster will check in with the controller